-"Committee" means the state committee of blind vendors which actively participates in routine, ongoing policy making for the business enterprises program.
+"Committee" means the state committee of blind vendors.

-"Federal property" means any building, land or other real property in this state which is owned, leased or occupied by any department, agency or instrumentality of the United States (including, but not limited to, the Department of Defense, the Department of Veterans Affairs and the United States Postal Service).
+"Federal property" means any building, land or other real property in this state which is owned, leased or occupied by any department, agency or instrumentality of the United States (including the Department of Defense and the United States Postal Service).